 Large Scale events of a temporary or more permanent nature will generally require detailed planning and more consultation with responsible Authorities and possibly representatives of other organisation concerned with safety.
-For such events it is therefore recommended that applicants for large scale events follow the procedure as detailed in Large Scale Event Procedure which can be seen at www.tauntondeane.gov.uk/tdbcsites/envh/eh_lic_2003/largeevents.asp a hard copy of the document can be obtained by requesting a copy in writing to The licensing Unit, The Deane house, Belvedere Road.
-Taunton.
-TA11HE.
+For such events it is therefore recommended that applicants contact the Licensing Team at the earliest opportunity to discuss their proposals.